Member Card

 You define the Delivery Channel and the campaign Recipients in the Delivery step.

-Currently, two delivery channels are available for Member Card campaign:
+Currently, two delivery channels are available for the Member Card campaign

-For more information on selecting the desired delivery channel, go to the Delivery.
+For more information on selecting the desired delivery channel, go to the Delivery section.

 For information on selecting the desired Recipients, go to Define Recipients in the Campaign Elements section.